 micromanagement in the workplace

 So, how do you know if you’re a micromanager or if your boss is micromanaging?
-Let’s focus on the signs of micromanagement and examples of micromanagement at work, that way you can quickly identify it in the workplace.
+Let’s focus on the signs of micromanagement and micromanaging examples at work, that way you can quickly identify it in the workplace.

 Controlling Behavior

-One of the most obvious and easily identifiable signs of micromanagement is controlling behavior.
+One of the most obvious and easily identifiable micromanaging examples is controlling behavior.
 Controlling behaviors can create a toxic work environment and indicate micromanaging in the workplace.
 Some examples of controlling behaviors include:

 • Use of fear to motivate employees.